Gordon Wilson (American football)

-Gordon K. Wilson (November 23, 1915 – June 8, 1997) was a professional football in the National Football League and the third American Football League.
+Gordon K. Wilson (November 23, 1915 – June 8, 1997) was a professional football in the National Football League (NFL) and the third American Football League (AFL).
 He was drafted by the Cleveland Rams in 1941 and played that season with the Rams and the Columbus Bullies of the AFL.
 In 1942 and 1943, Wilson played with the Chicago Cardinals, before leaving the team to split the 1944 season between the Brooklyn Tigers and Boston Yanks.
 He returned to Chicago in 1945 for his final season.